 fotolinchen / GETTY IMAGES

 No one likes weeds.
 These pesky ground covers can quickly become a major issue in just about any backyard, so gardeners must constantly remain vigilant to keep them at bay.
-Not only will weeds absorb necessary nutrients and water from neighboring plants, but they can also block out sunlight, stunting the overall growth of your flowers and vegetables.
+Not only will weeds absorb essential nutrients and water from neighboring plants, but they can also block sunlight, stunting the growth of your flowers and vegetables.

 There are solutions, of course, like herbicides, but there's a more natural, beautiful way of keeping these unsightly fronds away.
 Weed-suppressing plants will help stop the problem before it can even take root, leading to a lovely, thriving garden that allows for true peace of mind.
 Here, experts recommend their favorite plants for keeping weeds away.